Ideas and algorithms

 other kind compresses by storing only changes from the previous

 frame.
-My method belongs to the latter breed.
+This method belongs to the latter breed.

 Let's pretend you have a video stream.
 A bunch of sequential video frames